 3.1.6.
 Monitoring

 We will make periodic checks to ensure that our precautions remain effective and adequate.
-We will also ensure that any lifting, work or electrical equipment and church utilities are inspected as necessary to ensure that they remain safe.
+We will also ensure that any equipment the CIO is responsible for are inspected as necessary to ensure that they remain safe.
 We will keep records of the checks we make.

 3.1.7.
 Contractors